Manual upgrade activities

 - VHT Statistics

-Verify the VHT Datastore is already started on each Core instance
+Verify the VHT Datastore service is already started on each Core instance.

-Start the VHT Core Monitor on each Core instance.
+Start the VHT Core Monitor service on each Core instance.

-Start the VHT Peripheral Monitor on each Management instance.
+Start the VHT Peripheral Monitor service on each Management instance.

 - If necessary, stop the VHT Configuration Management service.